Need help with electroless/immersion tin plating

 As high school chemistry students may have learned, if you place an iron nail into a copper sulphate solution, it becomes copper plated; or if you place a copper object into silver nitrate it becomes silver plated.
 The reason is that copper is more noble than iron, so dissolved copper ions will steal electrons from iron metal, turning the positively charged copper ions into neutral copper metal atoms, and dissolving the iron metal atoms into the solution as positively charged iron ions.
 Similarly, silver is more noble than copper, and silver will "immersion plate" onto copper.
 Immersion plating is sometimes alternately called "displacement plating" because one metal displaces another from solution.

-The term "electroless plating" is reserved for processes which include reducing agents, such that the process is sort of "spring loaded", waiting only for the presence of a catalyst to trip the spring and cause the reducing agent to react with the dissolved metallic ions and convert them to metal.
+Professionals reserve the term "electroless plating" for processes which include reducing agents, such that the process is sort of "spring loaded", waiting only for the presence of a catalyst to trip the spring and cause the reducing agent to react with the dissolved metallic ions and convert them to metal.
 "Electroless plating" is sometimes alternately called "catalytic plating" or, if the metal that it deposits can itself serve as a catalyst, "auto catalytic plating".

 - A. Hello, Gordon,